 You can find an audio recording of the presentation here.
 You can also download my resources (containing links to artists, 3d printing companies, software tools, and awesome projects) here.
 You can also find my presentation’s visuals on Prezi.

 These digitally fabricated steampunk goggles took over a year of tinkering, procrastinating, and experimentation to build.
 I started with the metal pieces, designing them in Solidworks and cutting out waxes on a CNC milling machine over at Tech Shop SF.
 From there, parts were cast in bronze at a place called JR Casting.
 I designed all the leather parts in Illustrator, creating cut-out paper models to test the design as it became more refined.
 Then all the cut patterns were sent off to Ponoko to get laser cut in leather.
-From there it was a couple evenings of dyeing, painting, stitching, and sweating to get everything together.
+After that, it was a couple evenings of dyeing, painting, stitching, and sweating to get everything together.
+You can see an album featuring progress shots of the goggles coming together here.Continue reading